Left Behind: Research Highlights Immigrant Hardships During COVID

 In spite of this, there has been overwhelmingly little research and information in regard to the true pandemic hardships experienced by these populations – both in Lancaster and across the country.

 McNulty, Tamayo and peer researchers examined the overall impact of COVID on economic well-being (both immediately and in the longer term), variations by family status, occupations and nationality, and potential policy responses to mitigate these effects.

 “I think we have all been struck by the way that undocumented immigrants and their families – sometimes with children who are U.S. citizens – had access to no services or assistance during the shutdown,” McNulty said.

 For instance, the first stimulus check was not available to mixed status families – those with some citizens or permanent residents and some non-permanent.

-Through firsthand interviews and data, Tamayo hopes her research can shed light on solutions for the immigrant community in Lancaster and beyond.
+Through firsthand interviews and data, Tamayo hopes her research can shed light on solutions for the immigrant community in Lancaster.